#2. Re-Using a Pool Liner

 2. Re-Using a Pool Liner

 It is nearly IMPOSSIBLE to Re-Use a used pool liner.
 Why?
 Because the liner shrinks and you will never be able to line up the skimmer holes again.
-Be sure that you can afford to purchase a new liner and that the pool you are removing does not have a liner that is difficult to find.
+Be sure that you can afford to purchase a new liner and that

 What will happen if I try to re-use a liner that was previously installed?

 It will appear as though it is lining up well while it is refilling, when it gets 2/3's of the way to complete, it WILL CAVE IN.

 3. Learn Everything there is to Know about your Filter